thecuriousneutrino/TriggerApplication/README.md

 ### DataModel

 Tools cannot communicate directly with one another.
-They rely on passing data between each other using a transisent data model.
+They rely on passing data between each other using a transient data model.
 This is found in the `DataModel` folder

 ## Installation

 ### Docker

-Docker is a platform independant container system which eases the headache of long installation and incompatability problems.
-By creating a container form the image you will have a native Centos 7 terminal with all the prerequisits installed and the software guaranteed to work.
+Docker is a platform independent container system which eases the headache of long installation and incompatibility problems.
+By creating a container form the image you will have a native Centos 7 terminal with all the prerequisites installed and the software guaranteed to work.

 1) Install docker check either your platforms package manager or https://www.docker.com for the software
-2) Get the latest continer image `docker pull hkdaq/triggerapplication:latest`
+2) Get the latest container image `docker pull hkdaq/triggerapplication:latest`
-3) Run an instance of the container which will have the trigger application and all dependancies installed `docker run --name=TriggerApplication -it hkdaq/triggerapplication:latest` Note: only run once or you will make multiple contianers
+3) Run an instance of the container which will have the trigger application and all dependencies installed `docker run --name=TriggerApplication -it hkdaq/triggerapplication:latest` Note: only run once or you will make multiple contianers

 Once the container has started to run the software
 1) `cd TriggerApplication`
 2) `source Setup.sh`
 3) `./main`
+  * This runs an example toolchain with two versions of the `dummy` tool.
+It's essentially a Hello World tool

 You're then free to install any applications in your container you wish for development

 Notes:
-* To exit a contianer use `exit`
+* To exit a container use `exit`
 * To restart a container use `docker start -i TriggerApplicaiton`
-* To see current contianers use `docker ps -a`
+* To see current containers use `docker ps -a`
 * To delete a container use `docker rm TriggerApplciaiton`
 * When creating a container you can mount a folder from your native os with the `-v` run option e.g. `docker run --name=TriggerApplication -v local_folder_path:container_mount_path -it hkdaq/triggerapplication:latest`